-Emerita is a mineral exploration company currently engaged in the acquisition and exploration of mineral properties in Spain through its wholly-owned Spanish subsidiary, Emerita Resources Espana SL (formerly Lorica Gold, Sociedad Limitada) ("Emerita Espana").
+Emerita is a mineral exploration company currently engaged in the acquisition and exploration of mineral properties in Spain through its wholly-owned Spanish subsidiary, Emerita Resources Espana SL ("Emerita Espana").
 The Company currently has two gold exploration properties in Spain, which are described in detail below under the section entitled, "Mineral Exploration Properties - Spain".
 The Company continues to review project submissions and data from various sources within the Iberian Peninsula with a view to identifying opportunities that could create value for its shareholders.